 Our exposure to insurance risk relates to Abbey Life Assurance Company Limited and our defined benefit pension obligations.
 There is also some insurance-related risk within the Pensions and Insurance Risk Markets business.
-In our risk management framework, we consider insurance-related risks primarily as nontrading market risks.
+In our risk management framework, we consider insurance-related risks primarily as nontrading market risk that has been classified as material risk.
 We monitor the underlying assumptions in the calculation of these risks regularly and seek risk mitigating measures such as reinsurances, if we deem this appropriate.
 We are primarily exposed to the following insurance-related risks:

 - Longevity risk: the risk of faster or slower than expected improvements in life expectancy on immediate and deferred annuity products;

 - Mortality and morbidity risks: the risks of a higher or lower than expected number of death or disability claims on insurance products and of an occurrence of one or more large claims;